Tsunami Bomb: Reunion (2015–2017)

 In 2015, original members Oobliette, Davi, Brian Plink and Gabriel Lindeman reunited Tsunami Bomb along with Kate Jacobi, who would replace Emily Whitehurst on vocals.
 Whitehurst declined to rejoin Tsunami Bomb, choosing to focus on her own project, Survival Guide.
 The band performed their first show under their newly formed line-up on December 19, 2015.
 They released their rarities collection LP called Trust No One on January 29, 2016.

 That following summer Brian Plink would step away from the band citing "health issues" and Chris LaForge, guitarist for 30 Foot Fall who was promoting some of the band's Texas performances stepped in to fill in on guitar last minute.
-LaForge would continue to fill in on guitar the rest of that year and performed with the band on a number of tours and festivals including the Northwest dates of the Vans Warped Tour on August 12 and 13, 2016, until the band found a more permanent guitarist at the end of 2016.
-Chris LaForge passed away unexpectedly on May 29, 2017 and the band was deeply effected by his loss, with members posting tributes to his memory on their website and social media pages.
+LaForge would continue to fill in on guitar the rest of that year and performed with the band on a number of tours and festivals including the Northwest dates of the Vans Warped Tour on August 12 and 13, 2016, until the band found a more permanent guitarist at the end of 2016 with long time friend, Andy Pohl.
+Andy had long played shows with the band over the years with his own bands, and had even attended the band's first show in Merced back in 1998.
+Pohl would take over as guitarist and join the band full time in early 2017.

+Chris LaForge died unexpectedly on May 29, 2017, and the band was deeply affected by his loss, with members posting tributes to his memory on their website and social media pages.

 On July 13, 2017, the band began a short Northeast US trip with three shows in Philadelphia, Pennsylvania; Long Branch, New Jersey; and Brooklyn, New York.
 At Kung Fu Necktie, in Philly, the band debuted new guitarist Andy Pohl, as well as two never-heard-before songs "Tidal Wave Explosive Device" and "Lullaby for the End of the World" that were intended for a new album.

 On November 15, 2017, Rolling Stone named "The Ultimate Escape" #31 on their Top 50 Pop-Punk Albums of all time.